Nyame-Wolf/Portfolio/README.md

 # Portfolio

 > Description the project.
-> **This a set up of my mobile version of my portfolio project.
-It adds a contact form to the already created headline, works and about sections.
+> **This a set up of a desktop version of my portfolio project.
+It uses media queries and grid and flex-box to display the html page.
+It contains headline, works and about sections and a contact form.
 It uses a figma template 2 from microverse student portal..**

 ## Built With